eProsima/Fast-DDS-docs/docs/fastdds/monitor_service/intro.rst

 The :ref:`monitor_service` can be particularly useful in the following scenarios:

+*  Querying a remote |DomainParticipant| for information targetting any of its local entities in order to extend the default discovery information about it.
-*  To retrieve an entity graph of a |domain|, overcoming situations in which a sub-set of |DomainParticipants| are not directly visible, for instance, because they have multicast traffic disabled, discovering each other using an initial peers list.
+*  Retrieving remote entities information in situations in which a sub-set of |DomainParticipants|
+   are not directly visible, for instance, because they have multicast traffic disabled, discovering each other using an initial peers list.
    By means of the :ref:`monitor_service` it is possible to recover the information of those |DomainParticipants| and their entities (given that there is at least one
    |DomainParticipant| bridging the unicast and multicast groups).